Effective Relief from the Pain of a

 How Can We Help You Manage the Pain?

 We offer a wide range of treatment options for the pain caused by a herniated disc.
 Initially, we’ll conduct a thorough medical exam and carefully review your medical history.
-We may also use an MRI or an EMG (electromyogram) to determine the extent of nerve, muscle and soft tissue injury.
+We may also use an MRI or an EMG (electromyogram) to determine the nature and extent of nerve, muscle and soft tissue injury.

 Facet Joint injections